 Ever wondered how to give your funding application the best chance of success?
 Of course you have!
-Securing funding is an essential part of launching and growing a successful social business, but doing so can be time consuming and can distract you from having the impact you have set out to create.
-So, if you are going to invest the time in securing funding you want to ensure your time is well spent and that your application has the best chance of success.
+Securing funding is an essential part of launching and growing a successful social business, but doing so can be time-consuming and can distract you from having the impact you have set out to create.
+So, if you are going to invest time in securing funding you want to ensure your time is well spent and that your application has the best chance of success.

 Here are my top three tips for what it takes to be successful in your funding application.

 Far too often I read funding applications whose proposals clearly do not meet the selection criteria.
-It is frustrating because I know these applicants have spent their time applying for funding that they have little chance of receiving and the last thing we want to do as funders is waste the time of the very organisations we are trying to support.
+It is frustrating because I know these applicants have spent their time applying for funding that they have little chance of receiving and the last thing we want to do as funders are waste the time of the very organisations we are trying to support.

 My recommendation: Listen to what the funder is saying they are looking for.
-Does your proposal meet that criteria?
+Does your proposal meet those criteria?
 If not, you are better to focus your time and energy on applying for funding that you have a stronger alignment with.
-You will not only have greater likelihood of success but the resulting partnership is more likely to be of benefit to your organisation in the long term.
+You will not only have greater likelihood of success, but the resulting partnership is more likely to be of benefit to your organisation in the long term.

-Put Yourself in the Funder’s Shoes
+Put yourself in the funder’s shoes

 When you are passionate about your cause and your business it can be hard to step out of your bubble and see things from a different perspective.
-Most funding these days takes the form of some kind of partnership and a partnership is most successful when it is mutually beneficial.
+Most funding these days takes the form of some kind of partnership, and a partnership is most successful when it is mutually beneficial.

 My recommendation: Consider why the funder may have established this funding program.
 What do they want to achieve from this funding?
 What do they want this program to say about them?
 How could your organisation help them with that?
 Once you have an idea of why they may have established this funding program, consider how your proposal will help that organisation achieve that objective and find a way to articulate that in your application.